mujassir/tascus-api/README.md

-# Tascus REST API
+# TASCUS REST API

-This is an R&amp;D / test project to see if we can get a REST API for a few items within the database.
+ASP.NET Core Web API with Entity Framework Core

+## Controllers

+**ProductResult**

+- GET `/ProductResults` Returns the production step results for a product
+- POST `/ProductResults` Adds  production step results for a product

+**ProductStatus**
+- GET `/ProductStatus` Get the Status of a manufacturing operation for a product
+- PUT `/ProductStatus` Updates the result and status string for a product